telerik/document-processing-docs/libraries/radpdfprocessing/formats-and-conversion/convert-to-image/using-image-format-provider.md

 ## Required packages

 * The __Telerik.Documents.Fixed.FormatProviders.Image.Skia__ assembly.
 * The __SkiaSharp__ Nuget package.
-Please note that the package is different for the different operating systems.
-There is a Linux, MacOs, and Win32 versions.
+* The __SkiaSharp.NativeAssets.*__ Nuget package.
+This package may differ according to the used platform.
+There are version for Windows, MacOs, Linux, WebAssembly, Android, iOS, and others.

 ## Using the SkiaImageFormatProvider

 To convert your documents to images use the __Export__ method.
+Please nota that the export method does not accept a document but a page.
+This is why you need to iterate all pages.
+In this example each page is saved in a separate file.

 #### __[C#] Example 1: Export RadFixedDocument to Image__